forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 Here’s a breakdown of the output you see by column name.

-* Severity.
-The severity of the violation.
+* Severity–The severity of the violation.
 By default, all security violations are marked as severity 1.
-* Sink File, Sink Line, Sink Column.
-The location where the data interaction happens in your source code.
+* Sink File, Sink Line, Sink Column–The location where the data interaction happens in your source code.
-* Source File, Source Line, Source Column.
-The location where the path begins.
+* Source File, Source Line, Source Column–The location where the path begins.
-* Source Type, Source Method.
-Additional information to help identify the path entry.
+* Source Type, Source Method–Additional information to help identify the path entry.
-* Rule.
-The rule that was run which led to the violation.
+* Rule–The rule that was run which led to the violation.
-* Description.
-The violation message.
+* Description–The violation message.
 For more info on Graph Engine violation messages, read our [FAQ](./en/v3.x/faq/#q-what-do-the-violation-messages-mean).

 ## Add Engine Directives